Crowlee27/odin-recipes/README.md

 This is the first project of mine from The Odin Project.
 Only HTML at the moment, but will come back later in the course for CSS.

 I also would like to add that I do not claim to come up with these recipes.
-These are recipes that i like to use.
+These are recipes that I like to use.

 Links to recipes are as follows.
 Gumbo: https://www.africanbites.com/chicken-shrimp-sausage-gumbo/